rotationalio/ensign/docs/content/examples/data_engineers.md

 }
 ```

-## Create the ensign subscriber
+## Create the Ensign Subscriber

-Ceating a subscriber is very similar to the code to create a publisher.
+Next we'll create a subscriber in much the same way as we created our publisher.
+Our subscriber will be in charge of listing for incoming weather messages from the publisher, and checking to see if the incoming data is actually new.

 ```golang
 subscriber, err := ensign.NewSubscriber(